hcwong/cs3245hw4/README.txt

 Firstly, the parse_query function takes in the query and calls split_query to obtain words to process into terms later on.
 This process also determines the search type.
 Here, in split_query, we are splitting the original query given from the query file into either words of length 1, or phrases (identified by double inverted commas in a phrasal query).
 In the process, if we encounter the Boolean Retrival keyword "AND", we know this is a boolean query and set is_boolean_query to True.
 Otherwise, we will process this term in a free-text query.
-Please note that phrasal queries can be performed in both boolean and free-text queries.
+Please note that phrasal queries will be performed as part of processing either boolean and/or free-text queries (otherwise, we will assume it is a free-text query first, then process it as a phrasal query).
 A phrasal query can easily be identified by spaces (" ") in its term, because split_query produces the respective phrases whenever it encounters the double inverted commas.
 At the end of this function, we will have a sequence of words and phrases.
-Once done, the free-text or boolean query is then executed.
+Once done, the free-text or boolean query (which contains any phrasal queries) is then executed.

+DIFFERENT TYPES OF SEARCH QUERIES:

 Note: Phrasal queries are done by finding PostingLists for each individual term, and then performing an AND merge.
 This way, we are able to get the final documents containing all the terms in the phrase.

-DIFFERENT TYPES OF SEARCH QUERIES:
+In our program, since phrasal queries may occur in a mixture of queries with free-text queries or boolean queries, we classify them (by default as free-text, otherwise with whatever it is in a mixture of queries with) and run them together with those queries.

+1. Free-text queries

 For free-text queries, query expansion is implemented.
-We first take in the list of words/ phrases in the query terms and measure the query term weight of each individual words/ phrases.
+We first take in the list of words/ phrases in the query terms and measure the query term weight of each individual words/phrases.
 If the weight is more than or equal to a particular threshold, query expansion is done on it.
 This is to avoid query expansion on every word and phrases, and only to be done on the important words.
 Once the query is expanded, the list of words/phreases are then processed.

 We process the words/phrases into final index terms by filtering through punctuations and removing some of them like apostrophes.
 As this process can possibly generate additional unneeded spaces, we will then remove these unnecessary spaces to prevent them from being detected as a term.
 Next, we will perform scoring and ranking, and possibly query refinement via the Rocchio Algorithm if needed.
 Note that here, we have knowledge of the documents that the law expert marked as relevant, so we can perform the query refinement for free-text queries which are not entirely phrasal queries.

 To facilitate the Rocchio Algorithm, we use the previously obtained list of top K most common terms of each relevant-marked document, and obtain their union, along